datapane/datapane/README.md

 # Demos and Examples

 Here a few samples of the top reports created by the Datapane community.
-To see more, check out our [gallery](https://datapane.com/gallery) section.

 - [Coindesk analysis](https://datapane.com/u/greg/reports/initial-coindesk-article-data/) by Greg Allan
 - [COVID-19 Trends by Quarter](https://datapane.com/u/keith8/reports/covid-19-trends-by-quarter/) by Keith Johnson